 3. If such animal shall be determined free of rabies, it shall be returned to the owner or custodian upon payment of the regular fee for keeping such animal impounded.
 If such fee is not paid, the animal shall be subject to disposal.

-4. No county sheriff, animal control officer or other person shall kill, or cause to be killed, any animal suspected of being rabid, except after the animal has been placed in quarantine and notification has been made to the public health department for pathological examination and confirmation of diagnosis.
-The only exception to this shall be if the animal in question is so vicious or wild that it cannot be restrained and the police officer or animal control officer feels that further pursuit would result in losing the animal.
+4. No, animal control officer, designee or other person shall kill, or cause to be killed, any animal suspected of being rabid, except after the animal has been placed in quarantine and notification has been made to the public health department for pathological examination and confirmation of diagnosis.
+The only exception to this shall be if the animal in question is so vicious or wild that it cannot be restrained and the police officer or animal control officer or designee believes that further pursuit would result in losing the animal.
 The animal may then be killed with gunshot not aimed at the head of the animal.
 After the animal is dead, the head shall be severed from the body and sent to the public health department for examination and diagnosis.

 E. Diseased Animals Running At Large: It is unlawful for any person to permit or allow any animal with a contagious or infectious disease to run at large upon the public streets, roads and ways of the city; or to be within and upon any public transportation facility or any other public building or place, whereby the health, safety, and well-being of the public or any member thereof, may be affected.
 (2010 Code)